 In one swift motion, mastered from years of use, I came to stand up on the crest of his helm.
-Ironhide's structure rendered his shoulders an impractical place to sit, what with the steep inward angles, and being carried in hand was an inconvenience for someone who actively used them.
-It was for that reason Ironhide had trained himself to use limited head motions when I was around, an action which, surprisingly, had helped him on the battlefield.
+Ironhide's structure rendered his shoulders an impractical place to sit, what with the steep inward angles.
+And being carried in hand was an inconvenience for someone who actively used them.
+It was for that reason Ironhide had trained himself to use limited head motions when I was around, an action which, surprisingly, helped him on the battlefield.
 He listened more and his aim had improved because of it.

 He often joked I was his most demanding teacher.

 Once I had settled into a comfortable position I patted his head, a cue that let him know I was ready.
 His large strides carried us quickly from the lab.
 All in all the motions were like riding a horse, not that I would admit that to him.
 He'd taken great offence when Uncle Will signed me up for horseback lessons a few years ago.